v2-kaj/v2-kaj/README.md

 - [Kajani Car Hire Website](https://v2kaj.pythonanywhere.com/) <br>
 Website Project for Kajani Car Hire in which I used Python, JavaScript and Bootstrap5.
 - [Kubernetes Cluster]() <br>
-Setup a kubernetes cluster with three nodes (Ubuntu 20.04 Servers) on VMWare VSphere: a master node and two worker nodes, deployed a simple dockerized FastAPI app pm the cluster for learning purposes.
+Setup a kubernetes cluster, for learning purposes, with three nodes (Ubuntu 20.04 Servers) on VMWare VSphere: a master node, two worker nodes, and deployed a simple dockerized FastAPI app on the cluster.
 This was my final project in Operating Systems II.

 ## Contact me
 Email: madalitsomuva@gmail.com<br>